 GeoZone GeoServices officially represent SISGeo Geotechnical Instrumentation in Southern Africa and as such are well placed to supply a wide range of instruments for any civils or mining project.
 We also have the capacity to design instrumentation programmes from scratch, carry out the installation and collect and analyse the data if need be.

 SISGEO Geotechnical Instruments, based in Milan, Italy has an operation comprising more than 1200 square metres of laboratories, production facilities and warehousing with an associated technical staff to design, build, calibrate, sell and install their systems.
 Sisgeo manufactures all of their instruments, only importing GPRS technology for on-site monitoring of their equipment.
-The company is a leading designer and manufacturer of a wide selection of instruments for use in the area of rock and soil measurement and has an ISO 9001 Certification which forms the basis of their continuous improvements and quality control programmes.
+The company is a leading designer and manufacturer of a wide selection of instruments for monitoring geotechnical and civil engineering projects and has an ISO 9001 Certification which forms the basis of their continuous improvements and quality control programmes.

 So why instrument?